List of digital television deployments by country: Kuwait

+Most countries of the world use digital terrestrial television broadcasting technology.

 Morocco

-National Television Company in Morocco started DVB-T based digital TV deployment in February 2007.
+The National Television Company in Morocco started DVB-T-based digital TV deployment in February 2007.

-Digital TV is now available in the following cities and their regions: Casablanca, Benslimane, Settat, Nouaceur, Mediouna, Mohammedia, Rabat, Salé, Skhirat-Temara, Kenitra, Sidi Kacem, Khemisset, Meknes, Fes, Oujda, Tanger and Marrakech.
+Digital TV is now available in the following cities and their regions: Casablanca, Benslimane, Settat, Nouaceur, Mediouna, Mohammedia, Rabat, Salé, Skhirat-Temara, Kenitra, Sidi Kacem, Khemisset, Meknes, Fes, Oujda, Tanger, and Marrakech.

 Saudi Arabia

-The first phase of digital terrestrial television (DTT) transmission in Saudi Arabia was launched on 11 June 2006 in the main cities of Riyadh, Jeddah and Dammam, the ArabNews reports.
-Assistant Deputy Minister of Culture and Information for Engineering Affairs, Riyadh Najm, said: "The southern city of Abha and the central city of Buraidah will also have the facility within this month."
-He added, "By February next year (20??) the DTT system will cover not less than 23 cities and that accounts for more than 70 percent of the population".
-He also said the DTT technology would allow people to receive all the four Saudi channels (Channel One, Channel Two, Arriyadiah and Al Ekhbariya) as well as the Saudi radio programmes (General Programme, Radio Qur'an, Second Programme and European Programme) with better clarity.
+The first phase of digital terrestrial television (DTT) transmission in Saudi Arabia was launched on 11 June 2006 in the main cities of Riyadh, Jeddah, and Dammam, according to Arab News.
+Assistant Deputy Minister of Culture and Information for Engineering Affairs Riyadh Najm said: "The southern city of Abha and the central city of Buraidah will also have the facility within this month."
+He added, "By February next year the DTT system will cover not less than 23 cities, and that accounts for more than 70 percent of the population."
+He also said the DTT technology would allow people to receive all four Saudi channels (Channel One, Channel Two, Arriyadiah, and Al Ekhbariya) as well as the Saudi radio programmes (General Programme, Radio Qur'an, Second Programme, and European Programme) with better clarity.

 Asia

-Afghanistan

-The Oqaab service using DVB-T2 was launched in 2015.

 Cambodia

-A digital television trial was completed on 9 November 2000 – 31 May 2001 and was officially launched on 9 November 2010, by TV5.
-Analog switch-off will be 2015–2020.
+A digital television trial ran from 9 November 2000 to 31 May 2001 and was officially launched on 9 November 2010 by TV5.
+The analog switch-off is expected between 2015 and 2020.

-As of 2017, Phnom Penh Cable Television and One TV offer encrypted DVB-T2 pay TV services, viewable only with a subscription and set top box with card.
+As of 2017, Phnom Penh Cable Television and One TV offer encrypted DVB-T2 pay-TV services, viewable only with a subscription and a set-top box with a card.

-In Phnom Penh, the following channels are available free to air: S Movie, SREPLAY (ETV), S Cinema, Nice TV, Fox Sports, Fox Action Movies, ARY Musik, CGTN Documentary, YTN World, SanSha TV, OneTV Sabay 1.
+In Phnom Penh, the following channels are available free-to-air: S Movie, SREPLAY (ETV), S Cinema, Nice TV, Fox Sports, Fox Action Movies, ARY Musik, CGTN Documentary, YTN World, SanSha TV, and OneTV Sabay 1.

 China

-In June and September 2003, the State Administration of Radio, Film, and Television (SARFT) selected 41 experimental spots for digital television trials and launched the trials later before year end 2003.
-Later, according to the Tenth Five Year Plan and 2010 long-range plan for radio, film and television, SARFT drafted a switch-off timetable for different levels of Chinese cities, towns and counties, in which it was commanded that by 2010 digital broadcasting be implemented overall and by 2015 analog televisions be phased out completely.
-It was estimated that by year end 2007, China would have over 27 million digital TV users.
+In 2003, China's State Administration of Radio, Film, and Television (SARFT) selected 41 locations for digital television trials, which began later that year.
+Following national development plans, SARFT created a timetable for transitioning from analog to digital broadcasting.
+The plan aimed for full digital implementation by 2008 and a complete phase-out of analog television by 2015.
+By the end of 2007, China was estimated to have over 27 million digital TV users.

-In 2004, debates arose about whether the digital television technology by Tsinghua University or Shanghai Jiao Tong University should be adopted as the national standards.
-Finally, in late July 2007, China announced the final version of standards as a combined one and Tsinghua succeeded in this battle as 95% of its technology has been adopted.
+In 2004, a debate emerged over whether the digital television standard developed by Tsinghua University or Shanghai Jiao Tong University should be adopted nationally.
+In July 2007, China announced a unified national standard, primarily based on Tsinghua University's technology, which made up 95% of the final version.

-On 1 September 2005, the first HDTV channel in China, which would be broadcast nationwide later, began to air in Hangzhou.
+On 1 September 2005, the first HDTV channel in China, which would later be broadcast nationwide, began airing in Hangzhou.